unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ---
-description: Simplest step-by-step guide on how to resolve .zil domain
+description: A step-by-step guide on how to resolve .zil domains
 ---

 # Resolve a .zil domain